 Mulching Your Trees – What to Know…

 Mulch isn’t an absolute requirement for every landscape, but it can provide a variety of benefits both for your landscape’s appearance and for tree health.
-If you’re planning to have your trees mulched, you will want to know more about the process before you get started.
+If you’re planning to have your trees mulched, you will want to know more about the process before you get started, and know the Do’s and Don’ts of Mulching Your Trees.

 What is Mulching?